 The SOC 2 report is technically a Service Auditor’s Report containing a written statement of assertion by management, the description of the service organization’s system, along with assessment and testing (if a SOC 2 Type 2) results.
 The document is relatively straightforward, offering a detailed glimpse into a service organization’s control environment, such as the policies, procedures, and processes, etc. Remember that SOC 2 compliance reports are restricted to intended users only, is not a general publicly available report, such as SOC 3.

 SOC 2 has been a true game changer in the regulatory compliance world, ultimately forcing many service organizations to undertake annual assessments, which can be challenging, complex, and time-consuming.
-But with NDNB, we’ve got Colorado businesses covered with a highly efficient, comprehensive, and cost-effective SOC 2 auditing model that’s been perfected over the last decade.
+But with NDB, we’ve got Colorado businesses covered with a highly efficient, comprehensive, and cost-effective SOC 2 auditing model that’s been perfected over the last decade.
 Contact Christopher G. Nickell, CPA, at 1-800-277-5415, ext.
-706 to learn more about NDNB’s SOC 2 compliance audits, along with SSAE 16 SOC 1 and SOC 3 reporting, and PCI DSS compliance.
+706 to learn more about NDB’s SOC 2 compliance audits, along with SSAE 16 SOC 1 and SOC 3 reporting, and PCI DSS compliance.